Former Senate Majority Leader Harry Reid dies at 82

 Before joining the Senate in 1987, he served in a number of other roles, including chair of the Nevada Gaming Commission, a job that gave him oversight of Las Vegas’s famous casinos.
 That nearly led to his premature death in 1981, when Ms Reid found a bomb attached to their family car.
 The culprit was never proven.

 He remained a kingmaker in Nevada Democratic Party politics until his death, and is widely credited with helping one of the state’s current senators, Jacky Rosen, ascend to office after he put his thumb on the scale during her successful 2018 run for office against then-incumbent Republican Sen Dean Heller.
+He also handpicked Catherine Cortez Masto, who would win in 2016.

+Mr Reid continued is also credited with building the Nevada Democratic Party operations, known colloquially as the “Reid Machine,” a combination of the state’s Culinary Union, on which the state’s gaming and hospitality industries rely heavily, and the state party infrastructure.
+Mr Reid’s infrastructure for Democratic turnout relied heavily on turnout from Latino voters, who comprise a large bulk of the union, and was so successful that even when Donald Trump won the presidency in 2016, the Nevada Democratic Party would win Senate and House seats.

 Tributes poured in for the former senator from Democrats late Tuesday evening after news of his passing broke, including from Julián Castro, one of the most prominent young Democrats to come out of the US southwest in recent memory who in 2020 ran for president in the crowded Democratic primary.